MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/end-user-subscribe.md

 ## Requirements
-The requirements apply to users in the organization and to [Azure Active Directory (AD) Business-to-Business (B2B) guest users](../enterprise/service-admin-azure-ad-b2b.md).
+The requirements apply to users in the organization and to [Azure Active Directory (Azure AD) Business-to-Business (B2B) guest users](../enterprise/service-admin-azure-ad-b2b.md).
 To create a subscription for yourself, you'll need permissions to access the particular report or dashboard and **either**:

 - A Power BI Pro or [Premium Per User (PPU) license](../consumer/end-user-license.md), or
 - Access to a workspace backed by a [Power BI Premium capacity](../enterprise/service-premium-what-is.md)